netsym/primogeni/doc/installation.rst

   % tar -zxf slingshot-<version>-<platform>.tgz

-and an Eclipse Product will be extracted to the *Slingshot-product* directory.
-To run it just open *Slingshot-product/slingshot*.
+and an Eclipse Product will be extracted to the *slingshot* directory.
+To run it just open *slingshot/slingshot*.
 If you choose this option, you can skip the following sections and jump directly to  :ref:`slingshot-firstrun-label`.

 The second option, which is a more elaborate path, is to compile slingshot directly from the source code.
 To do that you need to install eclipse beforehand.
 The instructions for installing eclipse and its plugins are given in the :ref:`eclipse-install-label` section.
 After that, you need to create a new project for slingshot.